greenbone/gvm-tools/docs/install.rst

 Using pipenv
 ------------

-To avoid polluting the system and user namespaces with python packages and to allow to install different versions of the same package at the same time, `python virtual environments <https://docs.python.org/3/library/venv.html>`_ have been introduced. `pipenv`_ is a tool to combine using virtual environments and `pip`_ in an elegant fashion.
+To avoid polluting the system and user namespaces with Python packages and to allow installing different versions of the same package at the same time, `python virtual environments <https://docs.python.org/3/library/venv.html>`_ have been introduced. `pipenv`_ is a tool to combine using virtual environments and `pip`_ elegantly.

 Please follow the `pipenv documentation <https://pipenv.readthedocs.io/en/latest/install/#pragmatic-installation-of-pipenv>`_ to install the tool.